cplaursen/vim-isabelle/README.md

 Currently in development

-Taken and adapted from a file in the [l4v](https://github.com/seL4/l4v/tree/master/misc/vim) repository
+Taken and adapted from a couple files in the [l4v](https://github.com/seL4/l4v/tree/master/misc/vim) repository